yongxinyang/yongxinyang.github.io/essays/At-the-beginning-of-my-journey-to-software-engineering.md

 ---
 layout: essay
 type: essay
-title: "At the beginning of my journey to software engineering "
+title: At the beginning of my journey to software engineering
 date: 2021-01-21
 labels:
   - software engineering